 Why Do a Part Time PhD?

-Undertaking a part time PhD can be a great option for you if you fall into one of the three categories:
+Undertaking a part time PhD can be a great option for you if you fall into one of the four categories:

 - Financial – a part time PhD provides the opportunity to earn whilst you study.
 Although you could secure a full time studentship, the stipend it offers may not be enough in all cases, for example, if you’re financially responsible for multiple family members.

 - Career – working individuals, especially those who have already advanced several stages in their career, may opt for a Professional Doctorate.
 A Professional Doctorate is equivalent to a part time PhD, but focuses on a specific professional practice relevant to the individual.
-It’s usually undertaken when you wish to become more specialised in your industry.
+It’s usually undertaken when you wish to apply research skills in a professional environment or become more specialised in your industry.

 - Caring obligations – part time study offers a greater deal of flexibility compared to its full time equivalent.
 This can be desirable in situations where the individual has considerable caring obligations, such as a young family.